|Elevation:||940 m (3,084 ft)||Prominence:||904 m|

 The view from the hut is wonderful.
 First of all you will notice a second hut further along which is in a state of disrepair.
 Looking down to the villages below you will see the wide Sungai Kapuas – Indonesia’s longest river – snaking through the landscape near Sintang.
 In the distance you may spot Gunung Saran and nearby mountains about which little is currently known.
 The view is roughly southwest, so you will catch half of the sunset from here.
 Best of all is the temperature – almost perfect, being at an elevation of 830 metres near the equator.

 From the sign at the junction just above the hut it is just 10 minutes further to a signpost (845m, left for ‘Batu Bediri’ and right for ‘Helipad’).
 Batu Bediri is the place to admire the view northeast – an ideal location for sunrise.
 The helipad no longer exists but those of you who wish to reach the highest point of the mountain must go to investigate!
 But, first to Batu Bediri.
 The path climbs a little further before descending down the other side of the mountain about 50 metres or so (don’t take either of the minor trails leading left or right), to a height almost identical to that of the hut.
 A tiny stream of flowing water shoots down the side of the bare granite.
 This is the Batu Bediri area.
 The views are fabulous – the smaller hill nearby is Bukit Luit (436m) and behind it is Bukit Rentap (658m).
-More distant hills further to the east-southeast look pretty huge but are infact a similar height to Kelam itself.
+More distant hills further to the east-southeast look pretty huge but are infact a similar height to Kelam itself (for example, the beautiful Gunung Bang – 1087m according to US Army maps).
 It would be wonderful to see Bukit Raya, Kalimantan’s heighest mountain, from here but given that it is well over 120km away it seems almost impossible from an elevation of just 830m.
 In good weather you will probably want to spend at least half an hour enjoying the views.
 As always on this mountain, take real care when exploring the near-vertical cliffs.
 It only takes 30 minutes to reach this point from the hut on the other side.

 Once back at the sign to the helipad, continue up to the summit ridge of the mountain (just 20 minutes or so).
 Apparently a helipad was constructed here for the filming of a documentary, but it must have been a long time ago as there is no sign of a helipad now.
 What you will find is a new cement rock with TNI written on it (Indonesian Army) and then a minute further along are a couple of antennas and old cement slab with a piece of metal sticking out of it.
 There are no views here, but this is definitely the highest part of the mountain, and GPS readings suggest a summit altitude of around 940m.
 To visit both Batu Bediri and the summit from the hut I would allow about 90 minutes in total for a round trip.
 For the descent back down from the hut to the entrance it shouldn’t take longer than 3-4 hours and perhaps much less in cool (cloudy) conditions or for those who enjoy clambering down vertical ladders!